Park is closed

-- UHF, satellite phone and/ or an Emergency Position Indicating Radio Beacon (EPIRB).
+- UHF, satellite phone and/ or a personal locator beacon (PLB).
 Mobile phone coverage is not available at Welford National Park.

 - Extra fuel and vehicle repairs.
 Frequent low gear and four-wheel-drive travel will use fuel more quickly on park drives.
 You should also bring vehicle repair tool kit, extra spare tyres, oil and engine coolant.

 Welford National Park is open all year, however wet weather may cause temporary closures, especially during the wet season from December to March.
 The park may be closed at time for management operations.
-Check park alerts or contact us for information on park conditions and closures.
+Check park alerts for information on park conditions, access and closures.

 Permits and fees